-Ground Control manufactures the Toughsat line of mobile satellite antenna systems and we are also the service provider for all Mobile VSAT systems.
+Ground Control manufactures the Toughsat line of mobile satellite antenna systems and we are also the service provider for all mobile VSAT systems.
 Other manufactures are AVL and C-Com which have created proven cost-effective solutions that compliment our product and service offerings.
 We know these products from the ground up, and will support you 24 x 7 with our U.S. based technical support department.

 BGAN (short for "Broadband Global Area Network) are small terminals that can fit in a laptop case and can connect with one of three satellites for transfer speeds up to 492Kbps.
 However, BGAN charges by the Megabyte downloaded/uploaded at about $6 a MB which is far more than VSAT mobile dish service.
 The trade off is BGAN is very portable compared to VSAT (satellite dishes).
 BGAN service also works globally, so if you're a world traveler, BGAN may be a perfect fit.
 Our satellite systems on the other hand can not be carried in a laptop case and service plans may need to be changed in different countries.

 Ground Control.
 Ground Control is a leader in mobile satellite Internet access using premium iDirect service and iDirect satellite routers.
 If there is a problem, we are available for support 24x7.
 You may also use our line of mobile satellite equipment with any other iDirect provider anywhere in the world.

 .98 vs 1.2 Meter Satellite Dish